nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User search for items that are expiring soon.
+1. User wants to search for items that are expiring within the next 7 days.
 2. StoreMando returns a list of expiring items.

    Use case ends.